 Throughout the 1920s, the ICC attempted to rectify the resulting regulatory chaos by recommending that all electric railways that hauled freight in interchange be subjected to ICC jurisdiction regardless of whether they were street, suburban, or interurban railways.
 Because there was no definition of the terms "interurban" or "general system," the language of the Transportation Act was not clear.
-At the request of any party with standing, the ICC could create an order of determination as to whether any given electric railroad was not an interurban and therefore exercise jurisdiction (Shanahan v.
+At the request of any party with standing, the ICC could create an order of determination as to whether any given electric railroad was part of the general system and therefore exercise jurisdiction (Shannahan v.
 United States, 303 US 596, at 601 (1938)).

 Because there was no definition of the term interurban, court rulings were inconsistent.
-In Shanahan, the court affirmed the ICC determination that the South Shore Line was not an interurban.
+In Shannahan, the court affirmed the ICC determination that the South Shore Line was part of the general system of railroads.
 But in United States v.
-Chicago N. S. & M. R. Co., 288 U.S. 1 (1933), on the facts of the case, as well as the prior uniform application of the Transportation Act to the company's activities, the court held that the North Shore Line was an interurban.
+Chicago N. S. & M. R. Co., 288 U.S. 1 (1933), on the facts of the case, as well as the prior uniform application of the Transportation Act to the company's activities, the court held that the North Shore Line was not part of the general system.
+Further, the court found that interurbans that participated with steam railroads in the through-routing of passengers and freight but had interurban characteristics were still interurbans.
 In part, the North Shore Line decision turned not on whether there was freight, but how much freight.
 In the later South Shore Line decision, the court simply affirmed the ICC determination without distinguishing the cases.